-Special efforts would be made to avoid jeopardizing T&E species through biological evaluations of the potential effects and the establishment of special restrictions or minimization measures.
-SOPs to avoid effects to T&E species are described in Chapter 3 of this EA.
+WS would make special efforts to avoid jeopardizing T&E species through biological evaluations of potential effects and the establishment of special restrictions or minimization measures through consultation with the USFWS.
+Chapter 3 of this EA describes several SOPs to avoid effects to T&E species.